traveled-app/gpx-export/README.md

 Convert a list of geographic locations to **GPX file** format.

-Export and share newly created **GPX file** via email, text, etc.
+Export and share **GPX file** via email, text, etc.

-GPX files can be imported into apps such as Google Earth, Garmin Basecamp, Gaia, etc.
+After **GPX file** export, the user may them import into apps such as Google Earth, Garmin Basecamp, Gaia, etc.

 Limited to 10,000 locations.